 Fleet management software uses a small telematics device that connects to a vehicle’s on-board diagnostics port.
 While installation methods differ, many solutions are “plug-and-play” and do not require a mechanic.
-The telematics device collects vehicle data such as GPS location, distance traveled, speed, fault codes, fuel usage, idling, harsh braking, and bearing.
+The telematics device collects vehicle data such as real-time vehicle location, distance traveled, speed, vehicle fault codes, fuel usage, idling, harsh braking, rapid acceleration, etc.

-This data is then typically sent to an online dashboard via a cellular connection — where it is organized into a set of tools and reports used to track and manage your business.
+This data is then sent to an online fleet management dashboard via a cellular connection — where it is organized into a set of tools and reports used to track and manage your business.

 Who uses fleet management software?

-Within these businesses, fleet management software is used by a wide range of job functions including business owners, fleet managers, dispatchers, mechanics, safety and compliance personnel, and drivers/mobile workers.
+Within these businesses, fleet management software is used by a wide range of job functions, including business owners, fleet managers, dispatchers, and safety managers.